Farzi Dubai launches its biggest menu evolution yet - The Filipino Times

-The award-winning team at Farzi Dubai best known for creating the modern Indian cuisine scene in Dubai have launched a brand-new menu across both city hot spots.
-Constantly evolving and revolutionising Indian food the new menu revisits all time-favourites, whilst introducing unique and fresh plates developed by the culinary geniuses at Farzi.
-Expect globally inspired, playful Indian food that is in line with the #Farzified personality.
+Filipino diners who appreciate the diverse flavors and spices of Indian cuisine will enjoy the brand-new menu at Farzi Dubai, which has launched across both of its city hot spots.
+Farzi is known for creating the modern Indian cuisine scene in Dubai and its new menu revisits all-time favorites, while introducing unique and fresh plates developed by the culinary geniuses at the restaurant.
+The menu offers globally inspired, playful Indian food that reflects the #Farzified personality of the restaurant, and is sure to be a hit with OFWs and their friends across the UAE.

 Farzi Dubai Executive Chef Gaurav Bathla says, “I cannot wait for diners to experience our new menu this November where we push flavour combinations to the limit while keeping the new concept super fresh and innovative.
 We are catering to the cutting-edge palates of the city’s food lovers and while our restaurants are adored by locals and expats alike, we wanted to give them an even greater reason to come back.
 The new menu has a totally new and up-to-date look and feel, delivering a juxtaposition of more traditional flavours, focusing more on tapas style and bite-sized sharing concepts whilst updating the taste profile of Farzi’s most beloved plates.”